tejzpr/JMXr/README.md

 Installation
 ============
 * Make sure you have installed all the dependencies mentioned in the [DEPENDENCIES](https://github.com/tejzp/JMXr/blob/master/DEPENDENCIES) file
+* Start the REDIS server at its defaullt port, i.e. 6379
 * Copy [compiled_package/jmxr-1.0.0.zip](https://github.com/tejzp/JMXr/raw/master/compiled_package/jmxr-1.0.0.zip) to a suitable path in your server and extract it.
 * Update hosts.properties with JMX url to the hosts you want to monitor.
 * Update email.properties with email addresses you want the notifications to be sent.